-National Careers in Trade Week
+National Careers in Trades Week

 To raise awareness for the abundance and evolution of trade careers, skilled trade associations, and building trade unions, including SMACNA, SMART, and ITI have come together to launch the first National Careers In Trades Week.